Harold Melvin & the Blue Notes: Legacy

 Harold Melvin & the Blue Notes hits have been re-recorded by other artists, including David Ruffin, Simply Red, Jimmy Somerville, Sybil, the Three Degrees and John Legend, while dance music DJ Danny Rampling cites "Wake Up Everybody" as his favorite song of all time.
 Gil Saunders continued to perform as a solo artist, and performed all the hits of the past as well as his own material.
 Several members of various incarnations of the Blue Notes continue to tour as "Harold Melvin's Blue Notes".
 Melvin's widow, Ovelia currently manages Harold Melvin's Blue Notes, featuring lead singer Donnell "Big Daddy" Gillespie, Anthony Brooks, Rufus Thorne and John Morris.
 For his album This Note's for You, singer Neil Young named his back-up band, the Blue Notes, without permission from name rights holder Harold Melvin.
 Melvin took legal action against Young over use of the Blue Notes name, forcing the singer to change the name of the back-up band to "Ten Men Workin'" during the balance of the tour that promoted the This Note's for You album.

 The band is mentioned on Snoop Dogg's 1993 album Doggystyle.
 In the intro for "Doggy Dogg World" Snoop says "Bitch, you without me is like Harold Melvin without the Blue Notes, you'll never go platinum!"
 Former member Jerry Cummings is an ordained minister and has been asked to form Jerry Cummings' Blue Notes but has turned down the offer.
 As of May 2014 Jerry Cummings became the Music Life Coach and producer of the X Factor superstar Lillie McCloud and Lillie has recorded one of Cummings' songs "The Other Part of Me".
 Rapper Big Boi uses a sample of "I Miss You" on his song "Shine Blockas" feat.
 Gucci Mane.
 "I Miss You" was also sampled by Kanye West on Jay-Z's song "This Can't Be Life", featuring Beanie Sigel and Scarface.
 Also the R&B singer Pleasure P used a sample of "I Miss You" on his song "Letter to My Ex" recorded in 2013.

 Harold Melvin & the Blue Notes were inducted into the Vocal Group Hall of Fame in 2007.

+Neil Young named his This Note's for You backing band The Bluenotes.
+However, Harold Melvin took legal action, and the album subsequently was credited as a Young solo album, with the backing band's credits removed.